Zheng Haixia: International career

 In 1983, Haixia made her debut at the Basketball World Championship and finished 3rd.
 The following year, she and her teammates finished 1st in the Asian Junior Basketball Championship and 3rd in the 23rd Olympic Games.

 In 1986, she led the Chinese team to fifth in the 10th World Championship, 1st in the Asian Games, and 2nd in the World Championship.

 In 1992, she inspired her teammates to win the silver in the Barcelona Olympics.
 The following year, she won the East Asian Games, the World University Games and National Games.

 In 1994, she claimed the titles in the Asian Championship and ranked 2nd in the World Championship, being named MVP of the event by averaging 26.4 points, 13.1 rebounds and shooting 83.5% from the field.

 One year later, she and her teammates retained their title in the 16th Asian Championship.

 In 1996, she made her fourth Olympic appearance in Atlanta, Georgia, averaging 18.1 points, 9 rebounds.
 One year later, she won the 8th National Games with the PLA team.

 WNBA career

-In 1997 she retired from the Chinese national team and went to play with the Los Angeles Sparks in the WNBA in the United States.
+In 1997 she retired from the Chinese national team and went to play with the Los Angeles Sparks in the WNBA in the United States after being selected by the Sparks with the final pick of the WNBA Elite Draft.
+Her WNBA debut was played on June 21, 1997, in a 57 - 67 loss to the New York Liberty where she recorded 8 points and 5 rebounds.
+She played with the Sparks for the 1997 and 1998 seasons, with her final WNBA game ever being played on June 24, 1998, against the Charlotte Sting.
+The Sparks lost the game 73 - 77 with Haixia playing three and half minutes and recorded only 1 rebound as a statistic.

 At the end of 1998, she returned to China and began to coach the PLA women's team.
 She is currently a coach in China.

 In 1997 Haixia received the Kim Perrot Sportsmanship Award becoming the first Asian woman as well as international player to win any award in the WNBA.
-She led the WNBA in field goal percentage at .618.
+She led the WNBA in field goal percentage at 61.8%.